jenslar/geoelan/README.md

 - See the `doc` directory for the full manual and a brief A4-guide.

 ### Installation
-- See the `bin` directory for pre-compiled executables for Linux (Ubuntu Intel x86), macOS (Intel x86 + Apple Silicon), and Windows (Intel x86).
-The `.sha256` text-files contain the SHA-256 hashes for each build.
+- See the `bin` directory for pre-compiled executables for macOS (Intel x86 + Apple Silicon), and Windows (Intel x86).
+Version 2.1 binaries for Linux are not yet added, but you can always compile on your own in the meantime.

 ### Compile and install from source